ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

 - Quick Permissions - Basic User
 - **Network** so that you can create and configure the enclosure, All Network Permissions are required.
 - **Services** manage SSH Keys

+### Upload SSH keys

+Upload the SSH public key via the [Portal](https://console.bluemix.net/docs/infrastructure/ssh-keys/index.html) that will be used to access and administer the VRA and private network.

 ## Create environment
 {: setup}